Myelodysplastic Syndromes (MDS) Samples

 Causes of Myelodysplastic Syndromes (MDS)

-Some genes control when our cells grow, divide into new cells, and die:
+For example, some genes control when our cells grow, divide into new cells, and die:

-- Certain genes that help cells grow, divide, and stay alive are called oncogenes.
+- In particular, certain genes that help cells grow, divide, and stay alive are called oncogenes.

 Inherited Gene Changes

-Researchers have found the gene changes that cause some rare inherited syndromes (like familial platelet disorder with a propensity to myeloid malignancy) linked to an increased risk of developing MDS.
-This syndrome is caused by inherited changes in the RUNX1 gene.
+Inherited changes in the RUNX1 gene cause this syndrome.
 Normally, this gene helps control the development of blood cells.
 Changes in this gene can lead to blood cells not maturing like they normally would, which can increase the risk of developing MDS.

 Gene Changes Acquired During a Person’s Lifetime